viamrobotics/docs/docs/get-started/quickstarts/drive-rover.md

 ## Next steps

-Now that you have run code to control your machine, see the [Base API](/components/base/#api) for a full list of available API methods.
+Now that you have run code to control your machine, see the [base API](/components/base/#api) for a full list of available API methods.

 You can also write code to control any other components on the rover, like a [camera](/components/camera/), or the rover's individual [motors](/components/motor/).
 If your rover has a camera, you you can [add color detection to your rover](/tutorials/services/basic-color-detection/).